Executive summary

 Current Stances

-Aside from the focus on illicit drugs, another key topic in the news today includes sentencing reform .
-Debate over issues such as mandatory minimums, life without parole, and parole reform fill the media and law sphere.
-The Democratic party tends to side with more reformist attitudes, while the Republican party advocates more strongly for less strict guidelines on sentencing and the power being vested in the individual judge’s hands.
+Another widely debated topic is sentencing reform, specifically regarding mandatory minimums, life without parole, and parole reform fill the media and law sphere.
+The Democratic party tends to side with more reformist attitudes, while the Republican party advocates for power being vested in the individual judge’s hands.

 Tried Policy

-“War on drugs” policies, a set of policies that were on the verge of becoming history, have made a resurgence.
-Most agree that the war on drugs failed, as it is no longer a commonly used term to describe modern policy and drug sentences have only continued to expand in numbers, but a myriad of states are returning to these policies in an effort to curtail further increases in drug sentences.
-These policies included the “three-strikes” policies that mandated a life imprisonment for violent offenders with two previous convictions for violent crimes or drugs.
-The policies also included increased guidelines on what mandatory sentencing should be for certain classes of drugs, as well as the reclassification of many drugs into more dangerous categories.
+“War on Drugs” policies have made a resurgence.
+Most agree that the War on Drugs failed, but a myriad of states are returning to these policies in an effort to curtail further increases in drug sentences.
+These policies include the “three-strikes” policy, which mandated a life imprisonment for offenders with two previous convictions for violent crimes or drugs.
+The policies also include increased guidelines on mandatory sentencing and stricter classifications for harmful drugs.

 Policy Problem